arifimran5/http_loadbalancer/README.md

 ### Running the Test Server

-1. Run the test server by executing the `server.go` file.
+1. Change the function name to `main` in `test-server.go` file.
+Run the test server by executing it.
 2. Pass the port number as a command-line argument, for example, `go run test-server.go 8080`.
 3. The test server will start listening on the specified port.